Student Handbook: Section 5: General College Policies

 Procedure for Receiving Approved Accommodations

 Disability Services will give the student an Accommodation Form specifying the accommodations approved by the College.
 It is the student's right and responsibility to request approved accommodations in College programs, activities, or services.
 In keeping with the College's nondiscrimination policy, accommodations are to be made only at the request of the student, not assumed or imposed by other parties.
-The student shall present his/her Accommodation Form to the appropriate faculty member or administrator to substantiate a request for accommodation.
+The student shall present their Accommodation Form to the appropriate faculty member or administrator to substantiate a request for accommodation.
 Accommodations should not be provided to students without evidence that the accommodation has been approved by the College.
 A student lacking such documentation should be referred to Disability Services according to the above procedure for requesting an accommodation.

 Should any problem arise in securing an approved accommodation, the student should bring the problem to the immediate attention of the 504/ADA Officer, who will assist in resolving the matter.
 In addition, any member of the College community with questions or concerns about the College's disability policy and procedures should contact the 504/ADA Officer.
 Retaliation against students, applicants, or employees for exercising their rights under this policy is strictly prohibited and will not be tolerated.
 Claims of retaliation should be reported to the 504/ADA Officer.